 Mason shrugged.
 “Don’t care.”

 She was sure he didn’t either.
-Mason was a harpie that was a race of creatures known for being prideful and vicious.
+Mason was a harpie, a race of creatures known for being prideful and vicious.
 Thinking he was above “being caught” wasn’t farfetched behavior on his part.
 Rather than complaining, she only huffed quietly.
 Mason, on account of being banned from his own society, had been staying with her the past few months at her boarding school.
 Avery knew it couldn’t be easy for him.
-Humans like her typically didn’t know about mythological creatures like him so he couldn’t exactly spend much time socializing or even risk being on seen campus.
+Humans, like her, typically didn’t know about mythological creatures, like him, so he couldn’t exactly spend much time socializing or even risk being on seen campus.
 Even with his disguise, Mayweather Academy wasn’t big enough for him to exist inconspicuously.
 He was stuck hiding out in the forest and waiting around for available time just like this.

 She had grown chilly though, thanks to the window trick earlier, and pulled the rosy comforter up on her bed to crawl underneath it.

 “So what’s up?” she prompted him after finding a comfortable spot.

 Green eyes focused on the distance, he took a moment of silence before saying anything.

 “Avery,” Mason suddenly said.
 Not looking at her, he then continued with, “We have to leave your school.”

 “We have to leave soon.
 This place isn’t safe,” he reiterated.